Captain Haddock in Calcutta (or, the story that Hergé did not write but history did)

 The adventures of Tintin has been staple for several generations of Calcutta’s young readers.
 Satyajit Ray makes significant visual and verbal references to Tintin, particularly in the Feluda stories, and in the film version of Jai Baba Felunath, the final piece of the puzzle is suggested by the cover of The Broken Ear.
 Vikram Seth paid a heartwarming tribute to the series in Golden Gate, and the translator of the adventure series into Bengali was none other than the poet Nirendranath Chakravarty.

 Apart from cultural references, the protagonist offers stiff competition to the eminence of Gogol and Tito when it comes to naming children.
 Snowy – or his Bangla counterpart Kuttush – is equally popular for pets.
 But how far back does the city’s connection with the beloved journalist and his friends go?
-Incredibly, it may go a little farther back than the time of the historically dubious myth of the Calcutta’s foundation – provided we mix imagination with history.
+Incredibly, it may go a little farther back than the time of the historically dubious myth of Calcutta’s foundation – provided we mix imagination with history.

 Let us go back to 1688.